[5 Useful Ways] How to Lock Apps on iPhone?

 This guide will show you 5 different, easy-to-follow methods to lock apps on your iPhone.
 Plus, we've included some handy FAQs, so make sure to read on.

 Method 1: Lock Apps On iPhone via Screen Time Limits Feature

 The Apple Screen Time Limit can be used to lock the apps on your iPhone that you want.
 The feature lets you use the app for a limited time only a day and you will have to enter the password to open the app if you exceed the screen time limit.

 Basically, the feature was introduced so people do not mindlessly scrolls through social media as time waste.
 However, we can use this feature to our benefit by locking certain apps as the limited screen time is of only 1 minute.
 Here is how you can set this feature up:

-- Choose the Apps you want to lock, set a timer of 1 minute and click Add in the top-right corner.
+Set a time limit of 1 minute and tap Add located in the top-right corner.

 Method 2: Use Guided Access to Lock Apps on iPhone

 Guided Access is a limiting feature introduced by Apple so the user can be limited to a single app or some specific features.
 The feature proved to be helpful for people who wanted to focus on work-related apps and not get distracted by other apps.
 It can also be used to prevent accidental transactions or calls when you let your children play games or watch cartoons on your iPhone.

 The following steps will help you set up guided access: